clarson1229/on_me/README.md

 If it says GPRC failed in the concole restart the emulator by powering off and on.
 The issue stems from the google maps API translating an address to a latlong.
 There were no ways to fix without powering emulator on and off.

+Info: Project will database will not work after May31st until I resetup my Database at my new house.